 Problem-based marketing is easier (and more positive) than it might initially sound.
 It’s a model for turning your marketing woes into gains by focusing on the most essential thing: what problem you solve as an IFA.
 It consists of 10 P’s that create the framework of the approach.

-Defining the 10 p’s of problem-based marketing and how you can use them
+Defining the 10 p’s of problem-based marketing for financial advisers

 You first need to establish your purpose.
 Your purpose will define the vision for what you want to achieve with the problem-based marketing approach.
 Take the time required to draw up a clear and measurable vision.
 It will define where you want to go and give you set goals you can aim for and measure your actions against.